 For complex or commonly used operations, one can also place the operations into an external text file and import it into the column filter using the syntax '[col @filename.txt]'.
-The operations can extend over multiple lines of the file, but multiple operations must still be separated by semicolons.
+The operations can extend over multiple lines of the file, but multiple operations must still be separated by commas or semi-colons.
 Any lines in the external text file that begin with 2 slash characters ('//') will be ignored and may be used to add comments into the file.

-for the new column.
-The final ''

-expression means preserve all the

-columns in the input table in the
+comment string for that keyword.
+The final '' preserves all the columns in the input table in the virtual

-virtual output table; without the ''

-the output table would only contain

-the single 'PI' column.